- Patients

 Chapter 03

-Treatments for stomach cancer
+Treatment options for stomach cancer

-- Endoscopic resection.
-This can remove early-stage tumours in the stomach.
+- Endoscopic resection: This can remove early-stage tumours in the stomach.
 It’s done using an endoscope.

 Side effects

-Side effects of chemotherapy
+Side effects of cancer treatment

 - Get as much rest as possible

-- Aim for a wholefood, varied diet, but we also encourage you to eat foods that interest you rather than what you think you should eat
+- Aim for a wholefood, varied diet, and we also encourage you to think about eating foods that interest you rather than what you think you should eat

 - Appetite changes are common, and you may experience taste changes or nausea.
 Help manage this by eating small, frequent snacks and avoiding smells that make you nauseous